rohan98-107/rohan98-107.github.io/about.md

 ---

 I am a graduate student at the University of Washington, currently enrolled in the Applied Math Department.
 My coursework and research interests span "industrial mathematics" i.e. using quantitative methodologies to tackle complex people-centric modeling problems.
-I am fortunate to be advised by [!Zelda Zabinsky] (http://faculty.washington.edu/zelda/), on a thesis project in global simulation optimization.
+I am fortunate to be advised by [Zelda Zabinsky] (http://faculty.washington.edu/zelda/), on a thesis project in global simulation optimization.

 ### Education